logo

 “I shall largely speak of mice,” Calhoun said, “but my thoughts are on man, on healing, on life and its evolution.”

 The experiment drew significant attention.
 When it ended, The Washington Post ran a front-page headline reading, “Ten boxes of dead mice could be us: Is modern mankind becoming a giant colony of mice?”
-US Senator Robert Packwood even cited Calhoun’s work in discussions about population problems.
+U.S. Senator Robert Packwood even cited Calhoun’s work in discussions about population problems.

 Many feared that overpopulation, paired with abundance, could erode cooperation, connection, and the will to reproduce — concerns that influenced urban planning in the decades that followed.

-Understanding the Psychology Behind Universe 25 Experiment
+Understanding the Psychology Behind the Universe 25 Experiment

 Some researchers now question the experiment